chunatech/daaru/docs/transaction_results.md

 # Transaction Results Publishing

-cWeed will publish the results of the transactions it runs as `.csv` files in either a configured location or the `results` directory of the application folder by default.
+daaru will publish the results of the transactions it runs as `.csv` files in either a configured location or the `results` directory of the application folder by default.